This Gratitude Wheel art project extends Lesson Twelve on Gratitude in the Mindful Schools K-5 curriculum and works well for any age group.

 After a few minutes of work, encourage your students to slow down and notice if they feel their gratitude growing as they make the wheel.
 Close by observing that you don’t need to finish this in one day – you can always return to your journal and add more spokes.
 To end, send three kind wishes to someone on your wheel.

 Download a PDF of the Gratitude Wheel, or make your own.

 Betsy Hanger volunteers in the Los Angeles Unified School District as a mindfulness coach in grades 2 -12.
-She is the Social Media and Community Specialist for Mindful Schools and has been certified by our Year-Long Program since 2014.
+She has been certified by our year-long Mindful Teacher Certification Program since 2014.
 Contact her here.